ubisoft/ubisoft-laforge-FFHQ-UV-Intrinsics/readme.md

 ## Use with [Basel](https://faces.dmi.unibas.ch/bfm/index.php?nav=1-1-0&id=details) topology
 We will add retargeting script of the the dataset textures to  Basel topology.

+## Blender render
+We will provide a blender script to render these textures maps in blender 3D.

 ## Cite
 This dataset was built using MoSAR model.
 If you use this datase please cite the following work: